 Perfect condition!
 This record looks like new from the store, without any damages, as if never used, really never used, or is played only a few times.
 No prints, scratches, a small amount of visible dust is allowed (even new it may have some dust).

-COVER no label shops, hand-printed text.
+COVER: no label shops or hand-printed text.
 Preserved as new.
 In short – a perfectly preserved specimen.

 This record is new out of the pack, without any reproduction.
 Static electricity is attracted dust.

 A similar situation as the score 10.
 The record must be also perfect, as new, small number of times played.
 The condition of the record is as shown in a Mint condition picture.
 The only permissible deviation from estimates 10 are the shops label or barely visible signs of cover handling.